Charity builds beds for children in need: 'No kid is going to sleep on the floor in my town'

 So far, he has helped make that a reality for 60,000 children with Sleep in Heavenly Peace.

-Mickelson's nonprofit organization, which is now touching lives around the world, started out as a simple project in his garage in Twin Falls, Idaho, around Christmas time.
+Mickelson's nonprofit organization, which is now touching lives around the world, started out as a simple project in his garage in Kimberly, Idaho, around Christmas time.

 FLORIDA MAN PAYS NEIGHBORS’ UTILITY BILLS FOR 2ND STRAIGHT CHRISTMAS